kjbreil/sil/README.md

 		- [x] check for unsafe elements, correct or error as needed
 	- [ ] View Data
 		- [x] Create View data
 		- [x] Only insert optional elements into SIL file when they are used.
-Need to use Optional() sil method.
-Without using all elements, even pointers, are still inserted.

 ### Eventuals
 - [ ] Read SQL structure to create Go Types for tables automagically